...Highlights: shark action, turtles, schooling fish & big pelagics...

 Situated nearly 350 km away from Cairns, Osprey Reef is the most northerly of the reefs in the Coral Sea.
 It is separated from the continental shelf by a deep water trough and is regarded as one of the premier Great Barrier Reef dive liveaboard destinations, both for the visibility that it offers and the big fish action.
 The remoteness of Osprey Reef is a highlight in itself, where you will often find yourself far removed from anything that isn't wet and colourful.

-Not to be missed here is the resident shark population whose large numbers ensure that these adrenalin-filled wall dives will be among your highlights whilst scuba diving Australia.
+Undoubtedly the resident population of sharks will be among your scuba diving highlights in Australia, whose large numbers ensure that these adrenalin-filled wall dives are not to be missed.
 North Horn is the spot where these enduring memories are made.
 Against a backdrop of healthy reefs with large gorgonian fans and large pelagics in the blue, is where a famous shark feed takes place.
 You can expect to see, from you natural amphitheatre seat, grey reef sharks, silky sharks, and possibly even silvertips and hammerheads in a feeding frenzy which will make the hairs on your neck stand on end.

-Also seen at Osprey Reef are some of the big-ones such as whale sharks, beaked whales, sperm whales, bottlenose dolphins, sailfish and marlin.
-You may be lucky enough to have these visiting whilst you are enjoying your Great Barrier Reef diving, but regardless, you will still get to enjoy the huge schools of barracuda and tuna.
+Also seen by divers at Australia's Osprey Reef are some of the big-ones such as whale sharks, beaked whales, sperm whales, bottlenose dolphins, sailfish and marlin.
+You may be lucky enough to have these visiting while you are enjoying your diving on the Great Barrier Reef, but regardless, you will still get to enjoy the huge schools of barracuda and tuna.

 The name Admiralty comes from the centuries old admiralty-style anchor that sits in a cave which provides an entertaining (if a little narrow) swim-through and gives the reef a focal point.
 Otherwise this reef is characterised by healthy hills of coral interspersed with sandy channels.
 Visually it appears like a coral village and you can spend the whole dive touring around the sandy roads and lanes.

 The slopes, pinnacles and mounds feature a lot of stony, leather and staghorn corals as well as crinoids in hues of yellow and black.
 Marine life includes schools of midnight snapper, red-tailed wrasses, goldstripe wrasses, lyretail hogfish and lyretail sandperch.
-More obvious Australian diving highlights include white tip and grey reef sharks, and the occasional passing eagle ray in the deeper sections.
+More obvious highlights include diving with whitetip and grey reef sharks, and the occasional passing eagle ray in the deeper sections.

-Incredible visibility, pristine reefs, clean sandy channels and plenty of fish action, Admiralty is one of those Australia dive sites that you don't mind to visit several times over.
+Incredible visibility, pristine reefs, clean sandy channels and plenty of fish action, Admiralty is one of those Australian dive sites that you don't mind to visit several times over.

-Around the Bend - Where you begin this dive depends on which of the 2 ways it is to be dived: either as a long deep drift or an easy exploration of the lagoon area.
+Where you begin this dive depends on which route you choose: it can be either a long deep drift or an easy exploration of the lagoon area.